Rust variables vs JavaScript variables: A comparison

 Rust is a systems programming language designed for performance, reliability, and safety - particularly focusing on memory safety without needing a garbage collector.

-It's becoming increasingly popular in the developer community, and importantly for us as developers of serverless cloud applications, Rust runs on AWS Lambda.
+It's becoming increasingly popular in the developer community, and importantly for us as developers of serverless cloud-native applications, Rust runs on AWS Lambda.
 Not as a supported runtime like Python or Node.js - but because Rust compiles to native code, you don't need a dedicated runtime to run Rust code on Lambda.
 It's therefore super fast compared to Node.js, and results in quicker, cheaper invocations.
 There are also helpful tools for Rust on Lambda, like the awslabs/aws-lambda-rust-runtime repo and Cargo Lambda.

 Recently we've been looking at using Rust as an alternative to Node.js for writing Lambda functions and as a language to write cross-platform desktop applications.
 However learning a new language as "old dog" developers has been a challenge, and we've been doing a lot of learning - often comparing the syntax of Rust to our familar languages of JavaScript and TypeScript.